Decorative neutral curve divider

 Break coverage down to identify where attention is needed most.

-Building Pipeline to Improve Coverage
+3 Ways to Improve Your Pipeline Coverage

 When coverage falls short, you have three levers:

-Generate More Opportunities
+Generate More High-Quality Opportunities

 Increase top-of-funnel activity through prospecting, marketing campaigns, events, or partnerships.
 This addresses coverage for future quarters but takes time to impact near-term results.
 RFPs and RFIs represent significant pipeline opportunities for many B2B sales teams.

-Increase Deal Sizes
+Work to Increase Average Deal Sizes

 Larger average deal values improve coverage with the same number of opportunities.
 Look for upsell opportunities, expanded scope, or multi-year commitments.
 Deals that convert to annual recurring revenue often justify larger contract values.